f4exb/sdrangel/Readme.md

 <h2>XTRX</h2>

+Experimental.
 Compile from source.

-[XTRX](https://www.crowdsupply.com/fairwaves/xtrx) is supported through the set of [xtrx libraries](https://github.com/xtrx-sdr/images).
+[XTRX](https://xtrx.io) is supported through the set of [xtrx libraries](https://github.com/xtrx-sdr/images).

 If you use your own location for the install directory (ex: `/opt/install/xtrx-images`) you need to specify it with `-DXTRX_DIR=/opt/install/xtrx-images` on the `cmake` command line.

 In addition before starting SDRangel you have to add the library directory to the `LD_LIBRARY_PATH` variable with `export LD_LIBRARY_PATH=/opt/install/xtrx-images/lib:$LD_LIBRARY_PATH`.

-&#9888; Although you will find a plugin for the transmission side transmission with XTRX is not actually working.
-Reception is not very stable either particularly with sample rates lower than 5 MS/s.
+&#9888; It seems eception is not very stable either particularly with sample rates lower than 5 MS/s.
+You may need to stop and restart the device (stop/start button) to recover.

+&#9888; Right after (re)start you may need to move the main frequency dial back and forth if you notice that you are not on the right frequency.

+&#9888; At the moment simultaneous Rx and Tx is not supported.

 <h1>Plugins for special devices</h1>